kartikeya01/Basic_Python/README.md

-# Basic_Python
+# Basic Python

-A collection of various basic Python projects I have done
+A collection of various basic Python projects I have completed